openscrapingproject/osprey/notes.md

 It allows for plugin-level connections, not just for all plugins from one remote.

 We used to be able to use any format with `serde_any`.
 Now we rely on `serde_json`s `RawValue` type.

+### Move to typetag

+So far has been awesome.

+Since serde is recursive, and JobCollection contains each trait, and Serde propagates type bounds, needed to make sure that Traits implement Debug, etc.

+Also, during API redesign - allowed extractor to output `Box<dyn Any>` and data sink to consume same.

+This theoretically means implementations could use any intermediate representations.

+OK - realizing need to work on this.